SEO/SMO – Search Engine & Social Media Optimization

 Use the Search Engine Optimization Settings for more control

-Setting up a handful of SEO options also allows us more granular control over how the pages are displayed within the search engines.
-By default, if the SEO fields below are NOT filled in, the search engines “scrape” our pages and use the title of the page and the first 300 (more or less) text characters on your page as the description when displaying search results.
-This may or may not be fine for your page, but filling out the SEO fields allows you a greater level of control so that you can display exactly how you want your pages to look when searched for.
+Setting up a handful of SEO options also allows you more granular control over how web pages are displayed within search engines.
+By default, if the SEO fields below are not filled in, our system will set up basic SEO for you by pulling content automatically from your page.
+This may be fine for you, but you also have the option to fill out the SEO fields which allows you a greater level of control so that you can customize how you want your pages to look in search results.

 How to setup the Search Engine Optimization settings

-If you edit a page and scroll down toward the bottom of the page, you will see a section labeled Search Engine Optimization (see screenshot).
+When you are in a WordPress editing screen, scroll down toward the bottom of the page and you will see a section labeled Search Engine Optimization (see screenshot).
 If you do not see this section, it may be in a collapsed state or not installed on your site.
 Please contact the Web Services team if you cannot find it.

-Example of the SEO – Search Engine Optimization – page section
+Example of the Search Engine Optimization page section

 Fill out the Title Tag section by using the example structure we’d use for this page – think smaller to larger.
-Page title, then the department and then Providence College.
+Page title, then the department separated by the “pipe” character.
 Please see the example below.

-It’s important to try and keep your title tag to less than 60 characters- longer than that and it may be cropped by the Search Engines.
+It’s important to try and keep your Title Tag to less than 60 characters- longer than that and it may be cropped by the Search Engines.
 The SEO section will track the number of characters for you as you insert it.
-If you need to reduce the size of your title tag, remove your department name first, leaving the words Providence College and the actual title of your page.

-We set up Title tags with this structure for a reason- it shows the relationship of the page, to the department, to Providence College- linking them to each other and highlighting that relationship as it’s displayed on the various search engines.
+We set up title tags with this structure for a reason; it shows the relationship of the page to the department, linking them to each other and highlighting that relationship as it’s displayed on the various search engines.
 It’s important.

 Meta Description

-For the Meta Description, you want to write a concise description of what the page is about – what information a user might find here, it’s purpose etc. This Meta Description is what will be displayed below the page’s title in search engine results, for example, this page may be described as follows:
+For the Meta Description, you want to write a concise description of what the page is about — what information a user might find here, its purpose, etc. This description is what will be displayed below the page’s title in search engine results.
+For example, the page you’re reading right now may be described as follows:

-Provides new Web Editors with the basics of ensuring their pages are optimized for Search Engines, and to provide support for further optimization.
+The basics of ensuring pages are optimized for search engines.
+Also to provides support information for further optimization.

 Keep your Meta Description between 150-160 characters — the SEO section will track this number for you.
 This length ensures that the description is fully displayed in search engine results without being truncated, providing a concise summary of the content that encourages users to click through.